 |Zoho CRM||Teams that want end-to-end sales management, including invoicing, in a single application.|

 How We Evaluated Mobile CRM Apps

-Salespeople need a mobile CRM to access synchronized calendars, contacts, deals, events, tasks, and analytics while they are in the field.
-Therefore, when considering mobile CRM solutions for small business, we looked at apps that were able to offer these functions at an affordable price, comparing overall features, ease of use, user satisfaction ratings, technical support, and offline sync capabilities.
+Sales people need a mobile CRM for access to synchronized calendars, contacts, deals, events, tasks and analytics while they are in the field.
+Therefore, when considering mobile CRM solutions for small business, we looked at apps that were able to offer these functions at an affordable price and compared their overall CRM features and functionality, ease of use, user satisfaction ratings, technical support and offline sync capabilities.

 We compared each mobile app using the following criteria: